SeunnnA/DataPrepVisual-Level-3/README.md

 1. Develop a **clustered scatter plot** to analyze groupings or patterns in multi-dimensional data.
 2. Create a **3D visualization** to explore relationships among three continuous variables or other features requiring spatial depth.
 3. Build a **geospatial visualization** (e.g., a choropleth or heatmap) to analyze location-based insights.

-Each visualization should include clear labels, annotations, and insights that could not be easily extracted from the raw data.

 ---

 ### 4. **Insights, Reflection, and Communication**